 Under the SCRA, the burden was on the servicemember to provide the lender with a written request to reduce the interest rate, as well as a copy of their military orders.
 The deadline for this request was 180 days after the end of the servicemember’s tour of duty.

 Often, servicemembers had difficulty finding and giving a copy of their orders to lenders.
-Now, in addition to copies of orders, there are other proofs that lenders are authorized to accept.
-One additional proof can be a “certified letter” from a commanding officer.
-Another solution is now that the lender can, on its own, obtain verification as long as the source is the U.S. Defense Department’s Defense Manpower Data Center (which is the source utilized by the SCRACVS – the Servicemembers Civil Relief Act Centralized Verification Service).
+Now, in addition to copies of orders, there are other proofs that lenders are authorized and required to accept.
+One alternate proof can be a “certified letter” from a commanding officer.
+Another solution is now that the lender can, on its own, obtain verification as long as the ultimate source is the U.S. Defense Department’s Defense Manpower Data Center (which is the source utilized by the SCRACVS – the Servicemembers Civil Relief Act Centralized Verification Service).